goodrobots/devFrame/docs/_docs/21-ardupilot-setup.md

 ## Range Finder (LiDAR)

-- Per Wiki
+IN this step we will configure the Benewake TFMini LiDAR parameters.

+- [Configure](https://ardupilot.org/copter/docs/common-benewake-tfmini-lidar.html) per the wiki page.
+Remeber, we set the serial ports in a previous step.
+We are going to be flying outdoors so here are the settings we used:
+- RNGFND1_MIN_CM = 30
-- MAX 600
+- RNGFND1_MAX_CM = 600
-- CLEAR 5
+- RNGFND1_GNDCLEAR = 5

-- Make sure to verify per wiki
+Make sure to [verify the results](https://ardupilot.org/copter/docs/common-benewake-tfmini-lidar.html#testing-the-sensor) per wiki.

 ## Advanced Configuration

 To prepare for our first flights we need to set some [Advanced](https://ardupilot.org/copter/docs/common-advanced-configuration.html) parameters.

 ### Harmonic Notch

+The Harmonic Notch Filter is a relatively new addition to ArduCopter which helps filter out vibration noise from IMU sensors in order to provide more predictable control of your copter.

 - [Configure](https://ardupilot.org/copter/docs/common-imu-notch-filtering.html) the Harmonic Notch Filter per the wiki.
 There is some good information on the wiki page, but most of it does not apply if we use ESC Telemtry, so here are the parameters we used:
 - INS_HNTCH_MODE = 3